 But test scenarios are vague and cover a wide range of possibilities.
-As a result, there is a need in test cases, specific documents that are aimed to test one situation that may occur during the software use.
+As a result, there is a need in test cases - specific documents aimed to test one situation that may occur during the software use.
 Below is an example of how a test case can look like.

-The test case has a strict set of attributes that should be preserved while creating it:
+The test case has a strict set of attributes that should be addressed:

 - Unique Identification Number (ID)